Scroll down to content

 Series of 24 Water Colours | Each 625 x 880 mm | 2020

-The watercolor series Untitled shows 24 different touches of a dog's head by a human hand.
-Petting a dog can trigger a bilateral release of the feel-good hormone oxytocin.
-In terms of evolutionary biology, this is crucial for the development of an emotional bond between individuals - be it between mothers and their babies or between humans and dogs.
-At the same time, petting dogs happens without their consent.
-The common human behavior is usually ruthless when observed closely.
-It is practiced with a matter of course that we would not allow ourselves towards another person - here it would have a clearly seem encroaching.
-In the touch of a dog's head unfolds a millennia-old history of co-evolution and a relationship of inequality and power between human and non-human animals.
+The watercolor series Untitled depicts 24 different instances of a human hand touching a dog‘s head.
+Petting a dog can trigger a mutual release of the feel-good hormone oxytocin, which, from an evolutionary biology perspective, is essential for the development of emotional bonds—whether between mothers and their babies or between humans and dogs.
+At the same time, petting occurs without the dog’s consent.
+When observed closely, this common human behavior can appear ruthless.
+It is carried out with a casualness that would be considered intrusive if directed toward another person.
+In the touch of a dog‘s head, a millennia-old history of co-evolution unfolds, revealing a complex relationship of inequality, power, and love between humans and non-human animals.

 MY BODY IS BECAUSE OF DOGS